 Directions from the resort | 38 minutes

-Radium Hot Springs: Radium Hot Springs are a more rugged hot springs experience, with springs right along the riverbank for a comfortably warm soak and incredible views of the Colorado River.
+Radium Hot Springs: Radium Hot Springs is a more rugged hot springs experience, with springs right along the riverbank for a comfortably warm soak and incredible views of the Colorado River.
 Note: No parking is permitted along Radium Road.
 To access the hot springs, you’ll need to walk in from Warm Springs Road located along Trough Road (CRI) between Pumphouse Recreation Site and Radium Road.

 Directions from the resort | 1 hour, 21 minutes